Table of Contents

 Browsewraps

-- Placing it in a highly visible location on the page, like at the top
+Placing the link in a highly visible location at the top of the page

 Clickwraps